monobasic/Angular-Reactive-Demo-Shop/README.md

 ```
 $ng serve
 ```

-Runs a development server.
+Runs a webpack-development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Checkout the shop
 Point your browser to localhost:4200.
 In any case the dev build is not working, there is an already built app available on http://shop.andre-abt.com for checking out.
 Deeplinking for the Angular router is handled via .htaccess config.

 ### Run unit tests
 ```